Syria army rebels fight from the shadows

 Fighters attack soldiers and checkpoints in protest hotbeds across Syria almost daily, but say it is only to prevent harm to protesters.
 They also launch attacks to seize weapons.

-Damascus, under pressure by the Arab League to stem bloodshed or face sanctions, has continued to crack down on the revolt in what it calls an act of self-defense.
+Damascus, under pressure by the Arab League to stem bloodshed or face sanctions, has continued to crack down on the revolt in what it calls an act of self-defence.

 WHO'S IN CHARGE?

-Scattered reports of attacks on the Syrian army or intelligence units are as old as the protest movement, but a more organized force of deserter attacks began in September.
+Scattered reports of attacks on the Syrian army or intelligence units are as old as the protest movement, but a more organised force of deserter attacks began in September.

 Colonel Riad al-Asaad, who heads the Free Syrian Army, told Reuters over 15,000 men have joined him, though some opposition sources say only 2,000 of them are armed.
 Either way, their numbers are dwarfed by Syria's regular army which is roughly 200,000-strong.